 Each level on the 7-1 scale has a set of statements describing the quality of work required (descriptors).

 Each subject also uses individual criteria that may vary in their value.
-Using grade boundaries, at the end of each semester, a general achievement level out of 7 is calculated for each subject.
+Through the use of grade boundaries, at the end of each semester, a general achievement level out of 7 is calculated for each subject.